Dialed In! (pinball): Gameplay

 Gameplay is the same between all versions of the table.
 The game is set in Quantum City which is shown on the main monitor in the backbox.
 There is a SimCity vibe, with a range of disasters hitting it.
 The in-game phone receives calls from residents of the city when a disaster strikes.
 A comic was released which shows as a prelude to the game the player buying a phone from Crazy Bob that is revealed to be a prototype from Dialed In Electronics, and that the phone is capable of generating disasters.

-The game begins with a skill shot that can give one of 6 awards, and a super skill shot or super duper skill shot can then be attempted.
+The game begins with a skill shot that can give one of six awards, and a super skill shot or super duper skill shot can then be attempted.

-There are 3 crazy Bob modes, including a novel mode called "crazy lottery frenzy" which involves hitting a shot and then waving at the camera to rub off a lottery ticket.
-There are also 3 quick multiball modes - one each based on the drones, QED target, and Betty mechanic.
-There are 2 main multiballs; under attack multiball where the flippers come under attack and can be briefly disabled, and quantum theatre multiball.
+There are three crazy Bob modes, including a novel mode called "crazy lottery frenzy" which involves hitting a shot and then waving at the camera to rub off a lottery ticket.
+There are also three quick multiball modes - one each based on the drones, QED target, and Betty mechanic.
+There are two main multiballs; under attack multiball where the flippers come under attack and can be briefly disabled, and quantum theatre multiball.

 There are 11 main modes, called disaster modes.
 These can all be started at the phone after charging it by hitting the QED target, and scoring in these modes depends on the level of the phones charge.
 The modes are alien invasion, eruption, tidal wave, whirl wind, EMP strike, flash fires, sinkholes, meteor storm, earth shaker, acid rain, and singularity.
-A mini-wizard mode, Chaos in Quantum City can be played after 6 disaster modes have been played, and Armageddon can be played after all 11 main disaster modes have been played.
+A mini-wizard mode, Chaos in Quantum City can be played after six disaster modes have been played, and Armageddon can be played after all 11 main disaster modes have been played.

 As the game is played, SIM cards can be collected which upgrade the phone for higher scores.
-After 8 cards have been collected for D-I-A-L-E-D-I-N the wizard mode called showdown can be started, which involves a multiball with unlimited ballsaves until either the player or their opponent, the head of Dialed In Electronics (D.I.E.), is defeated.
+After eight cards have been collected for D-I-A-L-E-D-I-N the wizard mode called showdown can be started, which involves a multiball with unlimited ballsaves until either the player or their opponent, the head of Dialed In Electronics (D.I.E.), is defeated.

 At the end of a game, a QR code was shown to tweet the score, but this feature was deprecated in a 2025 update to the code.

+Reception

+The game had generally positive reviews, despite the Collector's Edition retailing for $12,500.